STUDENT DATAVIZ CHALLENGE

 HOW TO ENTER

-The Challenge is open for entries until 11.59 CET 9 May 2024.
+The Challenge is open for submissions until 11.59 CET 20 May 2025.
 Good luck and we look forward to doing good with data together!

 WHO CAN ENTER?

-The challenge is open to all students currently enrolled in a degree-granting programme at an accredited academic institution in Europe when the entry is submitted
+The challenge is open to all students currently enrolled in a degree-granting program at an accredited academic institution in Europe when the entry is submitted.
+You are encouraged to work in teams of up to 3 people, and also to approach a professor or mentor in your university to support your team in the challenge.

 HOW TO ENTER?